adtzlr/felupe/docs/tutorial/building_blocks.rst

-Any tensor at quadrature points shifted or projected to, both averaged at mesh-points is evaluated for ``quad`` and ``hexahedron`` cell types by :class:`fem.topoints` or :class:`fem.project`, respectively.
-For example, the calculation of the cauchy stress involves the conversion from the first Piola-Kirchhoff stress to the Cauchy stress followed by the shift or the projection.
+Any tensor at quadrature points, shifted or projected to and averaged at mesh-points, is evaluated for ``quad`` and ``hexahedron`` cell types by :func:`~felupe.topoints` or :func:`~felupe.project`, respectively.
+For example, the calculation of the Cauchy stress involves the conversion from the first Piola-Kirchhoff stress to the Cauchy stress followed by the shift or the projection.
 The stress results at mesh points are passed as a dictionary to the ``point_data`` argument.

 ..  code-block:: python